-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 But striving for equality proved a struggle.

-As the centenary of these women's achievement was marked on Monday, Maura McNally, chairwoman of the Council of the Bar of Ireland, said that when Averil Deverell died in 1979, women still only represented 10% of the Bar in the Republic of Ireland and there was one single female senior counsel.
+As the centenary of these women's achievement was marked on Monday, Maura McNally, chairwoman of the Council of the Bar of Ireland, said that when Ms Deverell died in 1979, women still only represented 10% of the bar in the Republic of Ireland and there was one single female senior counsel.

 "While progress has been made, this centenary reminds us and prompts us that there is more work to be done in achieving gender balance in the legal profession," she said.